Black bean glazed salmon recipe

 - 1 tsp ginger, finely chopped

-- - Put salmon steaks in a ziploc bag and pour the marinade over.
+- - Put salmon steaks and marinade in a ziploc bag.
 Mix well and push all the air out of the bag as you seal it.

 - - Bring a small pot of salted water to a boil.
 Add green beans and blanch for 3 minutes.
 Drain and shock in cold water.
 Drain again and set aside.